 As interesting as some space industry companies can be, there’s the other side of the commercial space business—its employees.
 As with any business, employees are critical to their function.
-So critical, that they make the difference in whether a business succeeds or fails—many times despite or because of terrible management.
+So critical, that they make the difference in whether a business succeeds or fails—many times despite terrible management.
 What most businesses like to do is ignore the many quirks people bring to the table, hoping that potential employees can rein them enough in to fit in their allocated cubicle or open desk.
 But those quirks can be strengths, for those businesses willing to encourage them.

 This is why it’s worthwhile to mention another trend observed during the Space Foundation’s Space Symposium in Colorado Springs a few weeks ago.
 There were a few panels grousing about the problems of hiring and retaining skilled employees in the space workforce in the United States.

 I have opinions about this topic, as I’ve experienced the job-seeker side of these supposed problems over a decade ago, and I’ve not seen anything that has changed since that time.
 The rest of this analysis relies on a mix of my observations as well as some supporting data that leads to some logically-driven potential outcomes.

 The hiring and retainment problem seemed strangely unbalanced.
 While the challenge of getting more qualified people into the space workforce has been a constant problem for at least a decade, not one seemed interested in providing a real solution to it.
 There’s also a bit of dissonance with the circumstances of this challenge.
 For example, people working in the space industry in the U.S. tend to be paid relatively well on average–typically twice the average employee wage.
 Also, COVID-19 appeared to have little impact on the growth of the U.S. space workforce.